Gerglamesh/Web-Backend-GruppD/Documentation/ContinuousDocumentation/Standups/StandUp.md

 * *

-What will Jakob do today
+What will Oskar M do today

 *